-Both the discovery of oil and the rise in Western influence proved to be divisive elements for the Libyan state.
+Both the discovery of oil and the increase in Western influence proved to be divisive elements for the Libyan state.
 Revenues from the oil industry benefited relatively few in Libyan society and led to greater stratification between the small wealthy group and the large poor one.
 Furthermore, King Idris's pro-Western constitutional monarchy had minimal associations with the Arab states.
 These two factors contributed to a rising dissatisfaction with the monarchy.
-The discontent ultimately led to the seizure of power by the Free Officers' Movement in 1969 while King Idris was abroad for medical treatment.
+The discontent ultimately led to the seizure of power by the Free Officers Movement in 1969 while King Idris was abroad for medical treatment.

 The movement established a Revolutionary Command Council of twelve members, which formed a new government.
 Among the members was Qadhafi, who served both as prime minister and defense minister.
 Qadhafi was strongly influenced by the revolutionary ideas of Egyptian leader Gamal Abdul Nasser and persuaded his officer colleagues to adopt a program that reflected a number of Nasser's concepts.

-The new government proclaimed as its watchwords Freedom, Socialism, and Unity.
-Freedom was to be achieved through a program that had a populist framework to allow maximum direct citizen participation at the bottom, through popular committees, whereas the structure was controlled at the top by handpicked military officers.
+The new government proclaimed as its watchwords "Freedom, Socialism, and Unity."
+Freedom was to be achieved through a program that had a populist framework to allow maximum direct citizen participation at the bottom, through "people's committees," whereas the structure was controlled at the top by handpicked military officers.
 Socialism was pursued through various domestic programs designed to develop Libya's infrastructure and promote industrialization.
 Unity entailed Libya's announced intent to pursue an Arab and Islamic policy as well as attempts by Qadhafi at various times to achieve union with several Arab states.
-In line with its intended populist and socialist character, in 1977 the official name of the country was changed to The Socialist People's Libyan Arab Jamahiriya.
+In line with its intended populist and socialist character, in 1977 the official name of the country was changed to "the Socialist People's Libyan Arab Jamahiriya."

-Qadhafi coined the term jamahiriya to mean power to the masses, his interpretation of freedom.
-In theory, the power of the masses was to be exercised by the popular committees established at various levels and in different segments of the population in localities, government ministries, businesses, and universities.
-In practice, elections to such committees and the exercise of authority were guided by the General People's Committee, which replaced the Council of Ministers (see The General People's Congress, ch.
+Qadhafi coined the term jamahiriya to mean "state of the masses," his interpretation of freedom.
+In theory, the power of the masses was to be exercised by the popular committees established at various levels and in different segments of the population-in localities, government ministries, businesses, and universities.
+In practice, elections to such committees and the exercise of authority were "guided" by the General People's Committee, which replaced the Council of Ministers (see The General People's Congress, ch.
 4).
-Although technically appointed by the General Popular Congress at its annual meeting, the General People's Committee was in effect selected by Qadhafi himself.
-Thus, the power to implement or initiate measures was strictly limited and popular participation in government declined during the 1980s, leading Qadhafi to advocate the creation of a new political party to energize the socialist system.
+Although technically appointed by the General People's Congress at its annual meeting, the General People's Committee was in effect selected by Qadhafi himself.
+Thus, the power to implement or initiate measures was strictly limited, and popular participation in government declined during the 1980s, leading Qadhafi to advocate the creation of a new political party to energize the socialist system.

 To develop this political structure in the early period and to allow himself more time to serve as theoretician for the new Libyan experiment in revolutionary socialism, Qadhafi resigned in 1974 from any official government post, while remaining de facto head of state.
-In this capacity Qadhafi was referred to as the leader, and he produced three slim parts known as The Green Book, setting forth his program and its justification.
-These came to assume a position for the Libyans comparable to that of the Little red book of Chairman Mao Zedong for the Chinese.
-Qadhafi's pursuit of socialism as set in The Green Book entailed the development of Libya's infrastructure in transportation and communications, utilities, and basic services (see Role of the Government, ch.
+In this capacity Qadhafi was referred to as "the leader," and he produced three slim parts of The Green Book, setting forth his program and its justification.
+The Green Book assumed a position for the Libyans comparable to that of the "little red book" of Chairman Mao Zedong for the Chinese.